Prenormal categories: Introduction

-Other interesting approaches to pointed and non-pointed `normality' exist in the literature, including \cite{GRANDIS13,GRAN12,VOLPE,THOLEN}.
-In \cite{GRAN12,VOLPE}, the notions considered require the ambient category to be regular, while in \cite{THOLEN} the authors develop a notion of normality relative to a given proper stable factorisation system.
-Accordingly, the premises of these three approaches differ significantly from the one adopted in the present paper.
-In \cite{GRANDIS13}, the author considers an axiom of partial stability of (possibly non-pointed) normal epimorphisms, along with other additional hypotheses. \Cref{weakly-normal} is devoted to a comparison with this last notion.
+Other interesting approaches to both pointed and non-pointed `normality' exist in the literature, including \cite{GRANDIS13,GRAN12,VOLPE,THOLEN,THOLEN25}.
+In \cite{GRAN12,VOLPE}, the notions considered require the ambient category to be regular, while \cite{THOLEN} develops a notion of normality relative to a given proper stable factorisation system.
+In \cite{THOLEN25} the authors provide non-pointed notions of normal monomorphism and normal epimorphism that are not based on freely chosen `trivial objects', but are instead defined naturally in terms of initial and terminal objects in any category with enough limits and colimits.
+Accordingly, the premises of these four approaches differ significantly from the one adopted in the present paper.
+In \cite{GRANDIS13}, the author considers an axiom of partial stability of (possibly non-pointed) normal epimorphisms, along with other additional hypotheses. \zcref[capfirst=true]{weakly-normal} is devoted to a comparison with this last notion.